-A: In simple terms - Access Care is a matchmaking agency - we match clients (people who need care & support to live at home) to care workers (people like you)!
+A: In simple terms, Access Care is a matchmaking agency - we match clients (people who need care & support to live at home) to care workers (people like you)!

 Q: Why do I have to pay for my training?

-A: The training courses advertised on this site are run by a seperate company.
+A: The training courses advertised on this site are run by a separate company.
 Because we are not 'employers' we do not offer training.
 If you book on a course run by Access Care Training Limited you own your certificates too and you can join as many agencies as you like to increase your chances of finding work.
 We only accept carers that have recent training.
 You can train anywhere and present your certificates to us.
-We will verify then and see if they match our criteria.
+We will verify them and see if they match our criteria.

 Q: Could I be a live in care worker?